Sleep Hygiene for Insomnia

 - Move the bedroom clock to where you cannot see it.
 Some recommend removing the clock from the bedroom entirely.
 Looking at the clock will keep you awake; it does not help you fall asleep.

 - Manage stress and solve problems before bed.
 Resolve your worries before bed.
 Write down what is on your mind and save them for tomorrow.
-Get organized.
-Set priorities.
 Address anxiety issues.
+If you continue to have problems with stress/anxiety, consider working with a counselor to address these issues further.

 In an emergency go to Mount Nittany Medical Center or call 911 for an ambulance.